Severe acute malnutrition is threatening the lives of nearly 14 million children under the age of five globally

 Laila* was admitted to a Save the Children nutrition center when she was found to be suffering from malnutrition.
 Thankfully, she is gaining weight and becoming healthy again.

-Malnutrition, at its core, is a dietary deficiency that results in poor health conditions.
 We typically think of malnutrition as it relates to children not eating enough of the right foods.
 It can also occur when children eat too much of the wrong foods.
-Sadly, these combined contribute to more than 170 million children failing to reach their full potential due to poor nutrition.

 Memory carries her son Joseph in a sling on her back in Malawi, where a shocking 39% of children suffer from stunting due to malnutrition.
 Joseph was born underweight but is now thriving.